ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 ## Software developers are problems solvers
-In order to answer what makes software developers good at what they do, we have to answer what is it that software developers do.
-Software developers are basically problems solvers and we rely on software as our main instrument.
-To become efficient, we will have to analyze the process of problem solving.
+In order to answer what makes software developers good at what they do, we have to answer what is it that they do.
+Software developers are basically problem solvers and they rely on software as the main instrument.
+To become efficient at problem solving, we will have to analyze the process of problem solving.

 ## Process of problem solving dissected!